mesgjs/jsmaws/arch/pool-configuration-design.md

   - Maximum idle time before connection closed
   - Only relevant for streaming protocols

+### Response Chunking Parameters

+Response chunking configuration controls how responders handle large response bodies to prevent write-blocking (see [`arch/requirements.md`](requirements.md) for detailed flow-control answer):

+- **`maxDirectWrite`**: Maximum response size for direct write without flow-control (default: 65536 bytes / 64KB)
+  - Responses smaller than this are written directly to IPC socket without backpressure monitoring
+  - Tier 1: Direct write (no overhead)
+  - Typical for most API responses

+- **`autoChunkThresh`**: Threshold at which chunked streaming is automatically activated (default: 10485760 bytes / 10MB)
+  - Responses larger than this are streamed in chunks to IPC socket
+  - Between `maxDirectWrite` and `autoChunkThresh`: Tier 2 backpressure monitoring
+  - At or above `autoChunkThresh`: Tier 3 chunked streaming

+- **`chunkSize`**: Size of chunks for streaming large responses (default: 65536 bytes / 64KB)
+  - Used when streaming responses >= `autoChunkThresh`
+  - Smaller chunks = more responsive but more overhead
+  - Larger chunks = less overhead but less responsive

+- **`maxWriteBuffer`**: IPC write buffer size threshold (default: 1048576 bytes / 1MB)
+  - Legacy parameter, kept for compatibility
+  - Not used with timing-based backpressure detection

+- **`bpWriteTimeThresh`**: Backpressure write time threshold (default: 50 milliseconds)
+  - Average write time indicating backpressure
+  - Based on Unix pipe behavior - writes should be fast if buffer not full
+  - Responder tracks recent write times and signals backpressure when average exceeds threshold

+**Note**: These are global defaults; individual pools can override if needed.

 ### Derived Behavior

 The `lifecycle` parameter mentioned in research is **redundant** - it's derived from `maxReqs`: